McSteve7/damilola/content/posts/2023-12-25-10-Productivity-tools-that-made-me-a-10x-product-manager-in-2023/index.md

 ### Veed.io

-Product managers are involved in all stages of the product lifecycle, including Product Launch, where they support Marketing teams to refine the best messaging that resonates with the user’s needs.
+Product managers are involved in all stages of the product lifecycle, including product launch, where they support Marketing teams to refine the best messaging that resonates with the user’s needs.
 [Veed.io](http://veed.io/) is a tool that simplifies this process by simplifying the video creation and editing process through captioning and subtitling capabilities.
 Veed.io also provides a number of AI features that allow users to create videos based on certain prompts.

 <figure class="video_container" style="text-align: center">
  <iframe width="400" height="315" src="https://cdn-site-assets.veed.io/VEED_Online_Video_Editor_1b15b15318/VEED_Online_Video_Editor_1b15b15318.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>